nim-lang/Nim/doc/manual.md

 releases of the Nim compiler.
 Certain idioms like conversion of a `const` string to `cstring` are safe and will remain to be allowed.

 A `$` proc is defined for cstrings that returns a string.
-Thus to get a nim string from a cstring:
+Thus, to get a nim string from a cstring:

   ```nim